 Lots of people go the route above and leave it at that.
-My own experiences at work led me to come to a solution that's very counter-intuitive.
-It may not be for everyone, and those readers can always stick to the ideas from before, but I found the following very helpful.
+My own experiences at work led me to come to a solution that's more counter-intuitive.
+It may not be for everyone, and those readers can always stick to the ideas from before, but I found the following helpful.
 It goes like this:

 This advice may go against your instincts.
 It may feel like selling out or too much work to be worth bothering about.
 It's one of those things where you have to try it out, and you may see where the philosophy is coming from once you're on the other side.